Alessandro1103/obsidian/Vault1/Zettelkasten/Classical Search PT2.md

 Theorem **Optimality of A**.
 Let $\prod$ be a problem, and let $h$ be a heuristic function for $\prod$.
 If $h$ is consistent, then the solution returned by $A^∗$ (if any) is optimal.

+Let’s consider an *extreme case*:
+What happens if $h$ = $h^∗$?
+- Greedy Best-First Search:
+	- If all action costs are strictly positive, when we expand a state, at least one of its successors has strictly smaller $h$.
+The search space is linear in the length of the solution.
+	- If there are 0-cost actions, the search space may still be exponentially big (e.g., if all actions costs are 0 then $h^∗ = 0$).
+- $A^∗$ :
+	- If all action costs are strictly positive, and we break ties ($g(n) + h(n) = g(n') + h(n')$) by smaller $h$, then the search space is linear in the length of the solution.
+	- Otherwise, the search space may still be exponentially big.

 ---
 # References